DevExpress/devextreme-documentation/concepts/90 Integration Guides/30 Create a DevExtreme application with Vite.js.md

     <DxDataGrid
         id="data-grid"
-        :data-source="catFactStore" // Load the CustomStore from the script :row-alternation-enabled="true" // Apply a grey background to even rows for greater visibility :show-column-lines="true" // Display column borders
+        :data-source="catFactStore" // Load the CustomStore from the script :row-alternation-enabled="true" // Apply a gray background to even rows for greater visibility :show-column-lines="true" // Display column borders
     >
     </DxDataGrid>